qkzk/fm/development.md

   - [x] list, mount, unmount mtp mount points
 - [x] bulk, skim & removable are `None` until first use.
 - [x] remove dependencies
+- [x] complete refactor of many files.
-- [x] remove colors configuration.
+- [x] Use `lazy_static` to load `Colors` configuration.
+Don't use a cache.
 Calculate every color for every extension
+- [ ] allow rgb colors in config file
+- [ ] allow rgb palette for normal file colors
+- [ ] mount usb key - should be merged with mtp
 - [ ] document filepicking (from my config etc.).
 - [ ] avoid multiple refreshs if we edit files ourself